Cron readiness check issues

 If your cron job uses a PHP binary different from the web server plug-in, PHP settings errors might display.
 To resolve the issue, set identical PHP settings for both the PHP command line and the PHP web server plug-in.

-For more information about PHP settings, see Required PHP settings.
+For more information about PHP settings, see Required PHP settings in our developer documentation.

 Solution: cron running with errors

 Try running each command manually because the command might display helpful error messages.
-See Set up cron jobs.
+See Set up cron jobs in our developer documentation.

 You must run cron at least twice for the job to execute; the first time to queue jobs, the second time to execute the jobs.